rocketcamel/ddns-route53/README.md

 - `ddns-route53 setup` will interactively generate a config, and if possible create systemd timers.
 - `ddns-route53 update` will get your current IP, and update the configured record
+- `ddns-route53 add` adds a new A record to point to your public IP address
+- `ddns-route53 remove` removes record(s) from the configuration (optionally remove from route53)
+- `ddns-route53 list` list configured records that will be updated